Rasam (film)

 The principal photography commenced on 8 January 2014 at Doha.
 Filming underway at the locations in Doha, Dubai, Qatar, Kochi, Ottapalam and Thiruvananthapuram.
-Rasam released on 23 January 2015 and failed to impress the critics.
+Rasam released on 23 January 2015 and became a box-office bomb.

 Plot summary

-The film takes place in Doha where Shekar Menon, a business tycoon arranges his daughter's wedding to be done in a traditional Kerala style feast.
-Actor Mohanlal invites Valliyottu thirumeni to take up the catering for the wedding reception of the star's close friend Shekar Menon's daughter Janaki.
+The film takes place in Doha where Shekhar Menon, a business tycoon arranges his daughter's wedding to be done in a traditional Kerala style feast.
+Actor Mohanlal invites Valliyottu Thirumeni to take up the catering for the wedding reception of the star's close friend Shekhar Menon's daughter Janaki.
 Vasudevan, Balu and team fly to Doha.
 But circumstances force Balu to take over from his father.
 As the name suggests, food forms the central character in the film.